LBHackney-IT/mtfh-finance-infrastructure/civicapay_cashfile_sync_module/README.md

  - S3 Bucket
 	 - contains a folder named cashfiles/
 	 - Lifecycle policy to expire objects older than 30 days
+ - Local lambda function - reads and processes the cashfile when file is created in the *cashfiles* folder of the S3 bucket
+	 - housing-finance-interim-api-[environment]-check-cash-files
- - SFTP server endpoint for the S3
+ - Remote lambda function - writes the cashfile to the S3 bucket
-	 - User with SSH access (note that the username and public key are stored in Parameter store)
+	 - civica-prod-file-sync-source-lambda
  - IAM Role and attached Permission Policy - S3 Bucket
-	 - Write to the S3 bucket - for the SFTP client
+	 - Write to the S3 bucket - remote Lambda
-	 - Read (GetObject) - for the Cashfile Lambda function
+	 - Read (GetObject) - for the local lambda function
- - IAM Policy for CivicaPay Lambda's IAM Role
-	 - Grants Execution permissions (applied to Finance AWS account)
-	 - Provides AssumeRole permission
- - Lambda Trigger event to respond to PUT events on the S3 bucket
+ - Lambda Trigger event to respond to the `CreateObject` event on the S3 bucket

 ## Apply the module
 Use the following block to invoke the module (in main.tf):

     module "civicapay_cashfile_sync" {
 	    source 						= "./civica_sftp_filesync_module"
 	    environment 				= var.environment_name
 		remote_lambda_role_arn    	= var.remote_lambda_role_arn
 	    statemachine_lambda_name 	= var.statemachine_lambda_name
 	    statemachine_lambda_role 	= var.statemachine_lambda_role
     }

 **source** = relative path to the module